DataBiosphere/dog-aging-ingest/README.md

 #### Creating Outfiles
-DAP's long term future would include an official TDR<->Workspace integration but we are currently still building that out.
+The DAP ingest's long term roadmap includes a TDR<->Workspace integration.
+Until that is integration is live...
 Until that integration is live, we've written a [script](./hack/convert-output-to-tsv.py) to convert the outputs of our transformation pipeline into workspace-compatible TSVs.
 The script takes two positional arguments: